neha-kay/Kiko-plus/about.md

 Hi!
 My name is Neha.
 This is my brain space - my tabula rasa for random thoughts.

+In September 2015, I published [The Official Couchsurfing Guide](https://www.nehakay.com/couchsurfing-guide) which became super popular within the Couchsurfing community.

+Now, back to a modest 10-20 daily visitors, I focus on updating the blog with my thoughts on career exploration, organization, entrepreneurship, and positive psychology.
+The website is mostly a place for me to share my thoughts, in the event others like me will find them useful.

 Welcome, have fun, and if you see something you like, reach out at <neha@nehakay.com>.

 ## About Me

-### My friends describe me as . . .
+### I'm generally described as . . .
 * Cheerful
 * Playful
 * Analytical
 * High-energy
 * Giving
-* Spreadsheet-oriented (thanks Alex :P)
+* "Spreadsheet-oriented" #Alex
+* "Data-driven" #Ron #Annapurna

-I used to joke that I have basically no social life, but I don't think that's entirely true anymore.
+I used to joke that I have basically no social life, but I don't think that's entirely true (anymore).
 My close friends and family mean the world to me.
 If we've ever videochatted, hung out at a board game night, or spent time together in person, you know I'm referring to you.

 At the same time, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
 So I guess I'm pretty picky when it comes to close relationships and take a good deal of time to warm up to people.
 But if I do warm up, I can promise an incredibly intense and fulfilling relationship.